The Minkowski content measure for the Liouville quantum gravity metric: Introduction

 \end{thm}

+We do not exclude the possibility that the limit \eqref{eqn:main-theorem} may hold almost surely.
+However, our methods are insufficient to prove how fast the sequence $\mathfrak b_\ep^{-1} N_\ep(A;D_h)$ converges.
+We expect that stronger LQG metric estimates than those currently available are necessary to prove quantitative bounds required for almost sure convergence.

-A surprising corollary of Theorem~\ref{thm:main-thm} is that the metric space structure of a $\gamma$-LQG surface is sufficient information to determine its conformal structure (i.e., a canonical parameterization up to conformal transformations).
+A corollary of Theorem~\ref{thm:main-thm} is that the metric space structure of a $\gamma$-LQG surface is sufficient information to determine not only its metric measure space structure but also its conformal structure, in the sense that it almost surely determines the field $h$.

 \begin{cor} Let $\gamma \in (0,2)$.
-Suppose $h$ is a whole-plane GFF normalized to have mean zero on the unit circle and let $D_h$ be the corresponding $\gamma$-LQG metric.
-Then the random pointed metric space $(\C, 0, D_h)$ almost surely determines the measure $\mu_h$, and moreover the field $h$ up to rotation and scaling of the complex plane. \end{cor}
+Suppose $h$ is a whole-plane GFF normalized to have a mean zero on the unit circle.
+Let $D_h$ and $\mu_h$ be the corresponding $\gamma$-LQG metric and measure, respectively.
+Then the random pointed metric space $(\C, 0, D_h)$ almost surely determines the random pointed metric measure space $(\C, 0, D_h, \mu_h)$, and moreover the field $h$ up to rotation and scaling of the complex plane. \end{cor}

-By considering $(\C, 0, D_h)$ as a pointed metric space, we forget the parametrization of $D_h$ in the complex plane.
-More precisely, we consider it as a Borel-measurable random element in the space of pointed metric spaces endowed with the local Gromov--Hausdorff topology.
-It was known previously that the random pointed metric measure space $(\C,0,D_h,\mu_h)$ almost surely determines the field $h$ up to rotation and scaling.
+By considering $(\C, 0, D_h)$ as a random pointed metric space, we forget the parameterization of $D_h$ in the complex plane.
+More precisely, we consider it as a random element in the space of isometry classes of complete and locally compact length spaces endowed with the local Gromov--Hausdorff topology (as defined by Gromov in \cite{gromov-metric}).
+Similarly, the random pointed metric measure space $(\C, 0, D_h, \mu_h)$ in Corollary~\ref{cor:forgetting-parameterization} is measurable with respect to the local Gromov--Hausdorff--Prokhorov topology \cite{adh-ghp-distance}.
+It was known previously that the random pointed metric measure space $(\C, 0, D_h, \mu_h)$ almost surely determines the field $h$ up to rotation and scaling.
 For $\gamma = \sqrt{8/3}$, this fact was first established in \cite{lqg-tbm3} as a key component of the equivalence between the Brownian sphere and the $\sqrt{8/3}$-LQG sphere.
 An explicit way of reconstructing $h$ from the pointed metric measure space $(\C, 0, D_h, \mu_h)$ was given in \cite{gms-poisson-voronoi}, which was extended to all $\gamma \in (0,2)$ in \cite{afs-metric-ball}.